Dekamik/autovpn-py/README.md

 ## Will this tool hide me from the government?

-Absolutely not.
-If they want to find you, they WILL find you.
+No. If they want to find you, they *will* find you.
 If this is your concern, you must revise your threat model.

 Even if the server gets destroyed and even if they're not somehow tapping into your traffic (which we can assume), they could probably access your billing information,